hashkat/hashkat/docs/tutorial03.md

 ### Network Output

-With agents having a follow rate of 1/100 simulated minutes, in a simulation 1000 sim_minutes long, we would expect most agents to have an in_degree of 10 (ten people they follow), and an out_degree of 10 (10 people following them) for a cumulative_degree distribution of 20.
+With agents having a follow rate of 1/100 simulated minutes, in a simulation 1000 sim_minutes long, we would expect most agents to have an in_degree of 10 (ten people following them), and an out_degree of 10 (10 people they follow) for a cumulative_degree distribution of 20.

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/b-skHf5rnpk" frameborder="0" allowfullscreen></iframe>